fpsvogel/fpsvogel.com/src/_posts/2025-02-10-favorite-apps-on-macos-linux-windows-ios-android.md

 ### Cross-platform

-- Firefox, though sadly in iOS there are no extensions and no swipe to switch between tabs.
+- Firefox, though on iOS it is sadly inferior, with no extensions, no swipe to switch between tabs, and no way to send multiple tabs to another device.
 - Gmail
 - Spotify for podcasts
 - Dropbox for plain-text notes